-The interview guide was developed based on experts' opinion in surgery and risk management and causes of 'Never Events' based on literature review (Thiels et al, 2015).
-The semi-structured interview guide (Appendix 1) evaluated aspects of the definition of perioperative 'Never Events'.
-A literature search revealed that few studies analyzed aspects of such definition and no studies analyzed those aspects based on clinical profession.
-Thus, in order to pilot test the interview guide two pilot interviews were performed with two participants.
+A literature search revealed that few studies have analyzed aspects of the definition of NEs, and no studies were found that have analyzed those aspects based on clinical professions.
+The interview guide was developed based on opinions of surgery and risk management experts and on causes of NEs based on literature review.19 The semistructured interview guide (Appendix) evaluated aspects of the definition of perioperative NEs.
+To pilot test the interview guide, 2 pilot interviews were performed with 2 participants.
 One question was omitted as a result of the pilot interviews.
-The data from the pilot study was added to the final analysis.
+The data from the pilot study were added to the final analysis.

 Interview process

-Interviews were conducted between September 2019 to December 2019 by a single team member (DA).
+Interviews were conducted from September to December 2019 by a single team member (DA).
 The interviews were recorded and transcribed verbatim.
 All names of participants were changed to pseudonyms.
-The interviews were conducted in person at the participants' offices and lasted on average 20 minutes each.
-Field notes were taken during and right after each interview and described the acquaintance of the participants to components of 'Never Events' definitions and their non-verbal reaction such as anger or discomfort.
-Participants provided verbal consent and received no compensation for their participation.
+The interviews were conducted in person at the participants’ offices and lasted, on average, 20 minutes each.
+Field notes were taken during and right after each interview and described the participants’ familiarity with components of the NE definition and any nonverbal reactions such as anger or discomfort.

 Data analysis

-The researchers entered information from the transcripts into Excel (version 16.0; Microsoft Corp) manually.
-Using the six phase's inductive thematic analysis approach as described by Braun and Clarke (2006): 1) familiarizing with the data, 2) generating initial codes, 3) searching for themes, 4) reviewing themes, 5) defining and naming themes, and 6) producing the report.
-Two investigators (DA, AF) read and re-read through the entire data set and systematically coded the transcripts independently.
-Codes were then grouped into emergent themes after iterative reading and discussion with the two other authors (RM, RR).
-The whole team met several times throughout the analysis process to discuss disagreements and refine and label the themes and sub-themes.
+The researchers entered information manually from the transcripts into Microsoft Excel, version 16.0 (Microsoft Corporation), using the 6-phase inductive thematic analysis approach as described by Braun and Clarke20: (1) familiarization with the data, (2) generating initial codes, (3) searching for themes, (4) reviewing themes, (5) defining and naming themes, and (6) producing the report.
+Two investigators (DA, AF) read and reread the entire data set and systematically coded the transcripts independently.
+Codes were then grouped into emergent themes after iterative reading and discussion with 2 other authors (RM, RR).
+The whole team met several times throughout the analysis process to discuss disagreements and refine and label the themes and subthemes.

-Research ethics

-Ethical approval was obtained from the Medical Research and Ethical Committee of the Israeli Ministry of Health (reference number MOH 032-2019 at 27.12.19).

-Findings
+Results

 Study sample

-The study captured a set of 25 participants (out of 25 participants approached): Clinicians from the OR that included physicians (anesthesiologists and surgeons) and nurses and risk managers (physicians and nurses) (Table 1).
-The reference to risk managers was one profession group whether they were physicians or nurses.
+The study included 25 participants (out of 25 approached) from 9 hospitals.
+They included 17 OR clinicians (physicians [anesthesiologists and surgeons] and nurses) and 8 risk managers (physicians and nurses) (Table).
 Participants were from hospitals and the MOH.
-The hospitals are heterogeneous in size and location.
-Four hospitals were large (>800 beds), urban and were defined as trauma center, three hospitals were medium size (400-800 beds) and rural, one of them is also a trauma center, and two hospitals were small (<400 beds) when one of them was rural and one was urban and provided only surgical care.
+The hospitals were heterogeneous in size and location.
+Four hospitals were large (>800 beds) and urban and were defined as trauma centers; 3 were medium-sized (400-800 beds) and rural, 1 of which was also a trauma center; and 2 were small (<400 beds)—of these, 1 was rural and the other was urban and provided only surgical care.

-Table 1: Characteristics of participants